graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 - **`IRecurringAgreements`** — read-only queries: agreement info, escrow state, global tracking
 - **`IProviderEligibility`** — delegates payment eligibility checks to an optional oracle

+## Issuance Distribution

+RAM pulls minted GRT from IssuanceAllocator via `_ensureIncomingDistributionToCurrentBlock()` before any balance-dependent decision.
+This ensures `balanceOf(address(this))` reflects all available tokens before escrow deposits or JIT calculations.

+**Trigger points**: `beforeCollection` (JIT path, when escrow is insufficient) and `_updateEscrow` (all escrow rebalancing).
+Both may fire in the same transaction, so a per-block deduplication guard (`ensuredIncomingDistributedToBlock`) skips redundant allocator calls.

+**Failure tolerance**: Allocator reverts are caught via try-catch — collection continues and a `DistributeIssuanceFailed` event is emitted for monitoring.
+This prevents a malfunctioning allocator from blocking payments.

+**Configuration**: `setIssuanceAllocator(address)` (governor-gated) validates ERC165 support for `IIssuanceAllocationDistribution`.
+Setting to `address(0)` disables distribution, making the function a no-op.
+Both `beforeCollection` and `afterCollection` carry `nonReentrant` as defense-in-depth against the external allocator call.

 ## Escrow Structure

 One escrow account per (RecurringAgreementManager, collector, provider) tuple covers **all** managed RCAs for that (collector, provider) pair.
 Multiple agreements for the same pair share a single escrow balance: